Chanuka: Restoration and Innovation

 The Rambam views one of the achievements of Chanuka as being manifest on the political level.
 His formulation implies that prior to the Hasmonean victory the Israelite monarchy was practically non-existent, and that at that time Am Yisrael received a boost to their political independence.

-Thus, the miracle of Chanuka catalyzed a most significant growth spurt, on an unprecedented scale, within Judaism in terms of development of the Oral Law, in terms of rabbinic exegesis, and in term of legislation.
-In this sense what we publicize on Chanuka is not just the miracle that happened, but also the far-reaching and extensive boost that it brought in its wake.
+Thus, the miracle of Chanuka catalyzed a most significant growth spurt, on an unprecedented scale, within Judaism – in terms of development of the Oral Law, in terms of rabbinic exegesis, and in term of legislation.
+In this sense, what we publicize on Chanuka is not just the miracle that happened, but also the far-reaching growth that it brought in its wake.